 For a consistent correspondence between the two Hilbert spaces via the eigenfunction decomposition and its inverse, we require the normalisation conditions $\langle \psi_{\epsilon_k}(\rho), \psi_{\epsilon_q}(\rho)\rangle=\delta(k-q)$, where $\int d\mu(q)\delta(k-q)\tilde{f}(q)=\tilde{f}(k)$, and $\langle \psi_{\epsilon_k}(\rho), \psi_{\epsilon_k}(\rho')\rangle=\delta(\rho-\rho')$, where $\int d\mu(\rho')\delta(\rho-\rho')F(\rho')=F(\rho)$.

-Using the eigenfunction decomposition defined in Eq.~\eqref{Equation: Eigenfunction decomposition}, the most general solution $\psi(\tilde{t},\rho)$ of the Dirac equation in a Rindler space-time can be decomposed into the continuous sum of both the spinor $\psi_{\epsilon_k}(\rho)$ and charge conjugate spinor $\phi_{\epsilon_k}(\rho)$ eigenfunctions of the Dirac equation.
+Using the eigenfunction decomposition defined in Eq.~\eqref{Equation: Eigenfunction decomposition}, the most general solution $\psi(\tilde{t},\rho)$ to the Dirac equation in Rindler space-time can be decomposed into a continuous sum of the Dirac equation's spinor $\psi_{\epsilon_k}(\rho)$ and charge conjugate spinor $\phi_{\epsilon_k}(\rho)$ eigenfunctions.
 That is,